JiyanBlack/AWD_assignment/README.md

-# AWD_assignment
+# AWD Assignment 1

 ## Introduction Page
 * A hobby based matching page, get to know the people who share the most common hobbies with you,
 * Matching people based on Hobbies(sports, egames, other games, other hobbies)
-* Matching based on available time and location.
-* For location and language, do not matter is also a valid option.
-* Matching people based on hobbies use K-Nearest-Neighbors alogorithm, and then filter through time and location.
+* Matching people based on hobbies use K-Nearest-Neighbors alogorithm or KdTree to find the near N-dimensional points.

 ## Register Page
+* Enter name, password, description
+* Validate rules:
+  * user name consists of 5-20 letters and numbers.
+  * password can only be 8-20 numbers and letters.
+  * SQL injection prevention will be on the server-side.
+* One submit button.

+## Login Page
 * Enter name, password
+* Validate rules:
+  * user name consists of 5-20 letters and numbers.
+  * password can only be 8-20 numbers and letters.
+  * SQL injection prevention will be on the server-side.
+* One submit button.

+## Matching Page
 * Selecting the hobbies through a tree structure
-* Specify user's available time and location.
+* Two buttons: confirm and reset.
-* Can move forward or back to change inputs
-* Generating a page to summarize.

-## Matching Page
-Can add people to your friends list and get contact with then later on.
+* Result will display in the matching page as a list when the server side is done.

 ## Reference
 1. https://www.w3schools.com/css/css3_gradients.asp*/